LaelPierre/Strike_out/README.md

 ### 🔥 StrikeOut website

-- Plant-helper Website Using Ruby on Rails, HTML CSS, JavaScript, stimulus, Geolocalisation, Figma, Trello, Git/Github.
+- StrikeOut Website Using Ruby on Rails, HTML CSS, JavaScript, stimulus, Geolocalisation, Figma, Trello, Git/Github.
 - Website URL (https://strike-out.herokuapp.com/)
 - Developed in 3 days with 3 people as the first project for the Bootcamp at Le Wagon in Montreal from ground-up.
 - Hosted on Heroku.